akovanev/kovanev.github.io/_posts/2020-07-29-When-async-code-becomes-sync.md

 Ends SimulateAsync.
 Worker threads count = 1.
 Managed thread Id 4 Ends Main.
 Worker threads count = 1.
 Managed thread Id 4</code></pre>

-When the main thread (with Id 1) reaches <code>Task simulateTask = SimulateAsync();</code> it steps into that method and runs until <code>await Task.Delay(1);</code>.
-As it is not possible to complete the command immediately, the thread returns to the <code>Main</code> and continues until <code>await simulateTask;</code>.
-Having found that the task is not completed yet, the thread with Id 1 has suspended.
-In the same situation, if it were a worker but not the main console application thread, it would return to the <code>ThreadPool</code>.
+Although the sequence of steps is well described in <a href="https://docs.microsoft.com/en-US/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model#BKMK_WhatHappensUnderstandinganAsyncMethod">What happens in an async method
+</a>, I'll put several comments here.

+1. The main *Thread* with Id 1 gets <code>Task simulateTask = SimulateAsync()</code> and steps into that method.
+2. The *Thread 1* continues until <code>await Task.Delay(1)</code>.
+At this point, the *Thread 1* could wait, but instead it wants to do something else.
+Because of that:
+3. The *Thread 1* continues on <code>Main</code> until it meets <code>await simulateTask</code>.
+Since the task has not yet completed, but <code>await</code> indicates to wait, the *Thread 1* has nothing to do right now.
+If you have a console application, the *Thread 1* will be suspended.
+If this is a Web and the *Thread 1* is just handling a request, it will return to the <code>ThreadPool</code>.
-Once <code>await Task.Delay</code> is finished, the execution engine receives the notification of that.
-It assigns the free background thread (with Id 4) to continue on <code>SimulateAsync</code>.
-That also explains why the worker (or background) threads count is increased by one.
+4. Once <code>await Task.Delay</code> is completed, the execution engine receives the notification.
+The first free thread (in our case *Thread 4*) will now continue to perform <code>SimulateAsync</code>.
+5. Once the *Thread 4* finished its work in <code>SimulateAsync</code>, it returns control back to the line in <code>Main</code> where the *Tread 1* should have suspended.

+Now I’ll show some magic.
+I am going to change only one character in my code, so the run will be ending *synchronously*.

- To show when the <code>async</code> code may run synchronously the example above will be modified so the delay is set to zero.
+In particular, I will set the value of delay to zero.
  <pre><code class="language-cs">//await Task.Delay(1);
 await Task.Delay(0);</code></pre>

-The output.
+Lets then take a look at the output.
 <pre><code class="nohighlight">Starts Main.
 Worker threads count = 0.
 Managed thread Id 1
 Starts SimulateAsync.
 Worker threads count = 0.
 Managed thread Id 1 Ends SimulateAsync.
 Worker threads count = 0.
 Managed thread Id 1 Continues Main.
 Worker threads count = 0.
 Managed thread Id 1 Ends Main.
 Worker threads count = 0.
 Managed thread Id 1</code></pre>

-The output shows the different message order which exactly corresponds to a *synchronous* run.
-The magic is that while having a new run it appears that <code>await Task.Delay(0);</code> can be done immediately.
-The main thread proceeds to the next command, then returns, and then, having reached <code>await simulateTask;</code>, goes ahead as the task is already completed.
-The worker threads count value is constantly equal to zero during the run.
-The main thread with Id 1 is the only one that involved into the execution, and no extra threads are taken from the <code>ThreadPool</code>.
+As seen, the output represents the message order different from the first run.
+This order exactly corresponds to a *synchronous* method.
+Apart of that, the *Thread 1* was the only one involved into the execution.

+To undserstand what has just happened, it might be helpful to analyze

+> 2 The *Thread 1* continues until <code>await Task.Delay(1)</code>.

+One more time.
+As you remember, the *Thread 1* stepped into <code>SimulateAsync</code> and continued *until it could*.

+After I set the delay value to zero, the *Thread 1* was able to pass <code>await Task.Delay(0)</code>, as it didn't have to wait.
+In the same way as it passed the <code>Console.WriteLine</code> command on the previous step.
+So the *Thread 1* continued on <code>SimulateAsync</code>, completed it and got back to the <code>Main</code>, to the next line after <code>Task simulateTask = SimulateAsync()</code>.

+Doesn't it look great?

- The <code>ThreadPoolThreadCounter</code> implementation details can be found in <a href="/2020/07/29/Counter-of-working-threads">Counter of working threads.</a>
+The <code>ThreadPoolThreadCounter</code> implementation details can be found in <a href="/2020/07/29/Counter-of-working-threads">Counter of Working Threads.</a>